Politics and rivalry shape Iranian response to Paris attack

 The mixed messages from Iranian officials and clergy could have diplomatic consequences.

-"The Iranian government prevented journalists from marching in solidarity with the victims of the Charlie Hebdo massacre yet it organised flag-burning protests against the French embassy," Sadjadpour said.
+"The Iranian government prevented journalists from marching in solidarity with the victims of the Charlie Hebdo massacre yet it organized flag-burning protests against the French embassy," Sadjadpour said.

 "That hasn't ingratiated them to a French nuclear negotiating team that is deeply cynical about the nature of the Iranian regime."